StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 The ServiceGraph is the backbone of an EffectiveModel.
 Basically, it's a graph structure (based on [JGraphT](jgrapht.org/)) which reflects the content of a TOSCA service template.

-After construction, the graph structure is reorganized to ease accessing the stored information.
+After construction, the graph structure is reorganized to ease accessing the stored information from an orchetrator point of view.

 Following steps are executed when creating a new ServiceGraph: